ministryofjustice/hmpps-probation-integration-services/README.md

 # Test
 ## Integration tests

+### WireMock

 Integration tests use WireMock JSON files to mock any external services.

-The json files for simulations must reside in simulations/mappings in the dev class path.
+The JSON files for simulations must reside in simulations/mappings in the dev class path.
 This makes them usable for dev and test.
-Any json bodies to add to mappings must live in the simulations/__files directory.
+Any JSON bodies to add to mappings must live in the simulations/__files directory.
 These are the defaults for WireMock.
-Any json mappings and body files provided in these locations will be automatically loaded and available during dev and test.
+Any JSON mappings and body files provided in these locations will be automatically loaded and available during dev and test.

-The WireMock Server is exposed as a spring bean and can be injected into Spring Boot (Integration) Tests for verification or adding extra scenarios specific to a test that are not available in json.
+The WireMock Server is exposed as a spring bean and can be injected into Spring Boot (Integration) Tests for verification or adding extra scenarios specific to a test that are not available in JSON.

 ```
 @Autowired